Amarjit-ph/react-notes/Readme.md

 # [REACT](https://reactjs.org/)
-A JavaScript library for building user interfaces<br>
-Personal Experience records on React JS using Mark down
+This is my Personal Experience records on React JS using Mark down for my Future reference

 ## 1. CONTENTS :